stannard95/devop/README.md

 If you can't see anything, try ' cd / ' to see all the directories.

-Reload the virtual machine and, load up your browser and type this in your search bar:
+Load up your browser and type this in your search bar:

-	- vagrant reload

 	development.local/